Candyman (film series): Critical and public response

+The Candyman series of films have been very much a part of the culture since when they first came out, and the same to the horror genre, as they opened the door to the discussion of racial issues in horror, besides also contributing to the creation of urban myths.
+The horror figure was seen in parodies, TV shows, and even as an example in the academic discourse about the portrayal of Blacks in horror movies.
+Candyman is often associated with the likes of Get Out (2017) and Us (2019), and the horror icon himself is frequently mentioned along with Freddy Krueger and Pinhead as still appearing in the talks about horror iconography.

 Music

-Candyman (1992) and Candyman: Farewell to the Flesh soundtrack was composed by Philip Glass.
+Candyman (1992) and Candyman: Farewell to the Flesh soundtracks were composed by Philip Glass.
 According to Glass, "it has become a classic, so I still make money from that score, get checks every year".
 Tony Todd confirmed in an interview with IGN that a limited edition featuring 7500 copies of the film's soundtrack was released in February 2015.
 The composition "Candyman's Suite: Helen's Theme" became a widely popular theme song for Halloween and was often featured in a few television commercials and series including in one episode of American Horror Story: Asylum.

 Candyman: Day of the Dead original score soundtrack was composed by Adam Gorgoni.

-Candyman (2021) original score soundtrack was composed by Chicago musician Robert Aiki Aubrey Lowe who used solo compositions based around voice and extended modular synthesis techniques.
+Candyman (2021) original score soundtrack was composed by Chicago musician Robert Aiki Aubrey Lowe who used solo compositions based on voice and extended modular synthesis techniques.
 He expressed in an interview with fellow musician DeForrest Brown Jr. that he used field recordings of Cabrini Green to capture the essence and spirit of the neighborhood and layered it as textural elements on top of the main instruments.
 In January 2022, Variety reported that Candyman's film score, briefly made the shortlist for the 2022 Academy Awards in the category of Best Original Score, however did not make the official final ballot list.
-Phillips Glass score "Helen's Theme/Music Box" was also reimagined by Lowe as a new interpolation on the soundtrack as well as in one scene and end credits of the film.
+Phillips Glass' score "Helen's Theme/Music Box" was also reimagined by Lowe as a new interpolation on the soundtrack as well as in one scene and end credits of the film.

 Other media

 Board game

-A board game based on Candyman: Farewell to the Flesh was released during the mid 1990s as a promotional item for the film of the same name.
+A board game based on Candyman: Farewell to the Flesh was released during the mid-1990s as a promotional item for the film of the same name.
 The game features a board, 1 die and cards (Hook, Candyman, Voodoo, Mansion Key) that will impact the player or others.
 The game's premise is stated as "to win, player must proceed clockwise along the streets of New Orleans and get to the mansion with the key card in order to unlock the secret to Candyman's power".